-Bank borrowings represent the balances on two banking facilities.
-The first facility is repayable over a period of ten years from the first drawdown, repayable in full by 13 August 2020, and is subject to interest at the rate of 2.5% over the 3-month euribor rate.
-The second facility is repayable over a period of 5 years, from the first drawdown, repayable in full by 18 March 2019, and is subject to interest at the rate of 3.3% over the 3-month euribor rate.
+22.2 Bank borrowings represent the balances on four banking facilities.
+The first facility is repayable over a period of 10 years from the first drawdown, is repayable in full by 13 August 2020, and is subject to interest at the rate of 2.5% over the 3-month euribor rate.
+The second facility is repayable over a period of 5 years from the first drawdown, is repayable in full by 18 March 2019, and is subject to interest at the rate of 3% over the 3-month euribor rate.
+The third facility is repayable over a period of 5 years from the first drawdown, is repayable in full by 2 July 2020, and is subject to interest at the rate of 3% over the 3-month euribor rate.
+The fourth facility is repayable over a period of 7 years, is repayable in full by 12 May 2022 and is subject to interest at the rate of 3% over the 3-month euribor rate.

-Both facilities are secured by first general hypothec over the Company's assets, first special hypothec and special privileges over the land and a pledge on a comprehensive insurance policy covering the hypothecated property.
+All facilities are secured by first general hypothec over the Company's assets, first special hypothec and special privileges over the land situated in Mosta and a pledge on a comprehensive insurance policy covering the hypothecated property.

-During 2011, the Company entered into an interest rate swap for the purpose of hedging the risk of changes in cash flows related to interest payments on the first facility.
-The fair value measurement for the interest rate swap has been categorised as a Level 2 fair value based on inputs other than quoted prices but that are observable for the asset.

-The Group's exposure to interest rate risk for financial assets and liabilities are disclosed in note 26.

-The Group's exposure to liquidity risk is disclosed in note 26.
+- 22.3 During 2011, the Company entered into an interest rate swap for the purpose of hedging the risk of changes in cash flows related to interest payments on the first facility.
+The fair value measurement for the interest rate swap has been categorised as a Level 2 fair value based on inputs other than quoted prices but that are observable for the asset. - 22.4 The Group's exposure to interest rate risk for financial assets and liabilities are disclosed in note 26. - 22.5 The Group's exposure to liquidity risk is disclosed in note 26.